Become a Member

 In the Spring, the Operating Fund Drive will pass out pledge cards to all members, this helps us plan our budget for our upcoming fiscal year (July 1-June 30).
 Pledging is an important part of membership, and a requirement to continue being an active voting member of the East Shore community.

-If you are interested in becoming a member of East Shore or have questions about membership, contact our Communications and Membership Manager, Nicole Denman.
+If you are interested in becoming a member of East Shore or have questions about membership, contact our Membership Development Manager, Nicole Duff.